AdaCore/learn/courses/intro-to-spark/book/02_Flow_Analysis.rst

 Ineffective Statements
 ~~~~~~~~~~~~~~~~~~~~~~

 Ineffective statements are different from dead code as they are executed, even usually modifying the value of variables.
-Only, they have no effect on any of the subprogram’s outputs, be they parameters, global variables or function result.
+Only, they have no effect on any of the subprogram's outputs, be they parameters, global variables or function result.
 Ineffective statements, like unused variables, should be avoided, as they make the code less readable and more difficult to maintain.

 What is more, they are often caused by errors in the program, which may be difficult to detect.
 It is the case in the subprograms ``Swap1`` and ``Swap2`` shown below, which do not properly swap their two parameters ``X`` and ``Y``.
 Though they are not considered as errors in themselves, flow analysis warns both on ineffective statements and unused variables.